iamrichardjones/acronymfinder/README.md

 5. Run the bat or shell file (eg MnemonicRevisionHelper.bat

 ### TODO:
-* Improve text introduction on input
 * I18N it all
 * Add more Mnemonics
+* Remove xlsm from the build